fylgja/site/src/components/base.md

 <details class="faq-panel"><summary>Do I need everything in this CSS component?</summary>

-No. If you only need parts of the base component, just import these parts.
+No. If you only need parts of the base component, just import each part.

 ```scss
 @use "@fylgja/base/body";